What is the National Association of Attorneys General (NAAG)?

 How is NAAG’s leadership determined?

-NAAG’s officers (President, President-Elect and Vice President) are elected annually.
-Eligibility for the NAAG presidency rotates annually among the four NAAG regions.
-Each officer position is nominated by the appropriate region (Eastern, Southern, Midwestern, Western) based on the order of rotation and then voted on by the entire membership.
+NAAG’s officers (President, President-Elect and Vice President) are elected annually through their respective caucus.
+Each officer position rotates equally between political parties.
+Each nominee is voted on by the entire membership.

 How is NAAG funded?